IDIL Tracks

 Details

-We are looking for highly motivated students who are eager to learn through hands-on experience, hold a bachelor’s degree (L3 or equivalent) in biology, physics, mathematics, or chemistry, and are interested in addressing biological questions through a variety of interdisciplinary approaches.
+We are looking for highly motivated students who are eager to learn through hands-on experience, have a bachelor’s degree (L3 or equivalent) in biology, physics, mathematics, or chemistry, and wish to explore biological questions through a variety of interdisciplinary approaches.

 Contact